 These graphs show us that some of these rules can be very accurate.
-For memory impairment disorders for example, we have a rule that, for our data, can be applied to 15% of the tests and can accurately predict memory impairment disorders over 80% of the time (circled

-Fig. 11 Scatter plot of confidence versus support for rules for each condition versus HC.
-Each dot on the plot represents an IF-THEN rule, where the condition is the THEN part of the rule.
-The right angle at the bottom left of each of these clusters shows the minimum confidence and support cutoffs used when mining the rules. a Memory impairment disorders versus HC, b vascular cognitive disorders versus HC, c PD versus HC, d all three versus HC in Fig. 11a).
-This rule is: Predict memory impairment if the pre-first-hand latency on the copy clock is greater than 2.3 s, and at least one hand is missing on the command clock.
+For memory impairment disorders for example, we have a rule that, for our data, can be applied to 15% of the tests and can accurately predict memory impairment disorders over 80% of the time (circled in Figure 11(a)).
+This rule is: Predict memory impairment if the pre-first-hand latency on the copy clock is greater than 2.3 seconds, and at least one hand is missing on the command clock.
 This rule is consistent with what is known about memory impairment disorders.